 Enterprise Development Grant – EDG

 EDG was rolled out in November 2018 to support businesses in three areas:

 - Business and market development

-This grant combined two previous grants: Global Company Partnerships Scheme the Capacity Development Gran – CDG.
+This grant combined two previous grants: Global Company Partnerships Scheme and the Capacity Development Gran – CDG.
 The company must be licensed to operate in Singapore to benefit from this grant.

 PACT (Extended Grant)

 The new PACT, which came into effect on 1st April 2018, takes this collaboration a notch higher by supporting the partnership between Singapore-based companies of any size.
 Lead Enterprises, a company established by PACT, oversees all the collaborations.
-The projects created in the collaborations cuts across several areas:
+The projects created in the collaborations cut across several areas: